Cheats (film): Release

 The film was scheduled to be released in 2001, but was delayed until September 20, 2002.
 It was released on DVD and VHS in 2003.

 Documentary

-On the DVD edition there is an 18-minute documentary, showing people on whose real life events the story is based, more than 10 years earlier.
+On the DVD edition, there is an 18-minute documentary showing people whose real-life events the story is based on, more than 10 years earlier.
 The real Jonathan Applebee refused to take part in the special feature documentary based on the actual Cheats, so his name had to be censored whenever used.